CloudDevOpsHub/MultiCloud-DevOps-AI-Challenge/README.md

 Network is NOT just a nice-to-have.
 It IS the career accelerator.
 ```

-### ✅ Reason #10 — Placement Support Until You Get the Offer
+### ✅ Reason #10 — Multiple Referrals in WhatsApp Groups

 ```
-✅ ATS Resume Review by Vikas personally
-✅ LinkedIn profile optimization (headline, summary, skills, projects) ✅ Naukri profile update for maximum visibility
+✅ ATS Resume Review by Vikas personally (Last 30 Day's Unlimited) ✅ LinkedIn profile optimization (headline, summary, skills, projects) ✅ Naukri profile update for maximum visibility
 ✅ Mock interview feedback for each student
-✅ Company referrals from the alumni network
+✅ Company referrals from the network
-✅ Job postings shared directly in community
+✅ Job postings shared directly in the community
 ✅ Salary negotiation guidance
 ✅ Offer letter review and joining guidance